 Conclusion

-A few simple steps now can save your family time and trouble later.
+A few simple steps now can save your family significant time and trouble later.

-Identify if you must register, gather deeds and identities, choose a lead trustee, then complete the online process so you can prove status to banks and providers.
+The process is straightforward: identify whether you must register, gather your trust deed and identity details for all relevant parties, choose a lead trustee, then complete the online registration so you can prove the trust’s status to banks and financial providers when they ask.